 - Then right next to the FW path field, you will see a button with three dots.
 Click on it.

-- Navigate to the IMG firmware file and load it onto the tool.
+- Please navigate to the IMG firmware file and load it onto the tool.

 - Once that is done, you should see the following sections getting populated- Firmware Version, Firmware Time, Support Chip, Boot Version, and Boot-Time.